Starting a restaurant is a dream for people that enjoy the aromas, ambience, and atmosphere of the food industry.

 - Fitting out the premises and kitchen

-- Any kitchen equipment needed (buying secondhand can keep some of these costs down)
+- Any kitchen or restaurant equipment needed for food preparation (buying second hand can keep some of these costs down)

 - Furniture, tablecloths, decorations, plates, and cutlery

 - Design and branding